 Though mandatory leave is determined at the federal or state level, voluntary leave is, for the most part, up to you to offer.
 We’ve listed a number of the typical forms of leave that companies provide their employees, as well as any state laws that might impact these leaves:

-According to the DOL, only 12% of U.S. workers have access to paid family leave through their employers.
+As of 2017, only 15% of U.S. workers have access to paid family leave through their employers.
 Despite the many advantages to offering such a benefit, as we discussed in a recent blog post, the U.S. continues to be one of the few advanced countries that doesn’t require such a benefit.

 Though there aren’t any federal laws mandating employers pay for parental leave, the FMLA does apply.
 New parents can get 12-weeks of time off to spend with their new bundles of joy, though the time would be unpaid.